HaySsor/HaySsor/README.md

 ## Tech
 technology that I know or intend to learn
 <br>
-K - I know 🧠
+🧠 - I know
 <br>
-P- in the process of learning 💻
+💻- in the process of learning
 <br>
-L - intend to learn ⌚
+⌚ - intend to learn

-- HTML - K
+- HTML - 🧠
-- CSS - K
+- CSS - 🧠
-- SCSS / BEM - K
+- SCSS / BEM - 🧠
-- NPM - K
+- NPM - 🧠
-- Git - K
+- Git - 🧠
-- JavaScrit -K
+- JavaScrit -🧠
-- REST API - K
+- REST API - 🧠
-- Gulp -K
+- Gulp -🧠
-- React - P
+- React - 💻
-- Vue - P
+- Vue - 💻
-- TypeScript - L
+- TypeScript - ⌚